Vulnsy Docs

 Library findings save significant time on recurring assessments.
 Build your library once, then pull findings into reports with a few clicks.

-• Infrastructure — misconfigurations, unpatched services, network-level issues
+• NetPen — misconfigurations, unpatched services, network-level issues

 • Mobile — insecure storage, certificate pinning, platform-specific issues